AirP0WeR/strava-telegram-bot/README.md

 # Strava Telegram Bot

-A simple Strava bot using Telegram for fetching and calculating statistics.
+A simple Strava bot using Stravlib & Telegram for fetching and calculating statistics.

 ## Getting Started